The next Cloth and Stone Tour is planned for December 2020.

 The diversity of Indian culture is represented in its architecture.
 It is a blend of ancient and varied native traditions, with building types, forms and technologies from West and Central Asia, as well as Europe.
 On our tour, we visit (and sometimes stay in) a variety of structures including carved limestone caves, an old Portuguese fort, an ancient ruined city, wattle and daub bhungas (conical cottages), old city neighbourhoods, walled cities with elephant-deterring gates, water harvesting architecture, Indo-European palaces, sacred buildings, havelis and faux Art Deco.

 The tour begins in the city of Ahmedabad – our base for several days while we have adventures in and around the city.
-Whilst there, we will visit the famous Calico Museum of Textiles, meet with a contemporary embroidery designer in his studio, have a walking tour of the fascinating old city, visit a magnificent step-well, indulge in some shopping as well as sampling some of the best Gujarati cuisine.
+Whilst there, we will visit the famous Calico Museum of Textiles, take a walking tour of the fascinating old city, enjoy the busy night market at Manek Chowk and dine on local street food, visit a magnificent step-well, indulge in some shopping as well as sampling some of the best Gujarati cuisine.

-The trip is planned for January 2018 – late winter in India – when the weather is cool and pleasant.
+The trip is planned for winter in India – when the weather is cool and pleasant.
 Most of the places we go to are off the beaten track and away from the maddening crowds.
 We will stay is a variety of accommodation including heritage hotels, luxury tents, former palaces and traditional dwellings.

 There will be a maximum of 6 people on the tour travelling in our own comfortable air-conditioned vehicle, so we can stop at will to take in the sights and experience the wonder that is India at ground level.
 The landscapes we will pass through include villages, cities, grasslands, vast salt deserts and beaches.